 The lists will be compared to our data, and titles appearing on the lists will be moved to the “retain in physical collections” category.

 The committee hopes to have lists of essential works available by June 2018, so the refinement portion of Phase II can begin over the summer.
-If you have questions about the lists, your role in their development, or any part of this step, please contact us at email@example.com.
+However, we welcome feedback on the project at any time, so if you if you have questions about the lists, wish

 Exceptions to Regular Library Hours